emprius/emprius-app-frontend/README.md

 - Implement interfaces for repositories
 - Build a beautiful theme
 - Unit, Widget and Integration tests
-- Refactor the code following DRY and better decoupled
+- Refactor the code following DRY principle and have it better decoupled
-- Apply mediaQuery to make it responsive to screen sizes
+- Apply mediaQuery to make it responsive to different screen sizes

 ## Resources